petiatgithub/quantum-hackaton-2025-destroyers/README.md

 *   **Correctness**: The compiled sequence of gates must be equivalent to the original QFT circuit. (verified by the `verifier` function)
 *   **Cost**: The quantum fidelity is one of the main criteria for evaluation, so calculate it using the `fidelity` function to assess how closely your compiled noisy circuit matches the ideal quantum state.
 Strive to maximize fidelity by minimizing temperature costs.
 *   **Visualization**: The quality and clarity of the visualization video showcasing ion shuttling and gate interactions will also be considered.
 This video should effectively illustrate the compilation process and highlight areas for potential optimization.
+*   **Presentation**: Clearly explain your compiler design, detailing each step of the process.
+Pay special attention to justifying your ion shuttling strategy.

 ## Getting Started